 Seven Seals or Golden Wonder.

-For this Great itemedy We.
-Wish You to Act as Our Agent.
+For this Great Remedy We Wish You to Act as Our Agent.
+Duan Six - The above 14hy explains the article we wish to sell.
+This business is honorable.

-DEAB SIN:-The above fully explains the article we wish to sell.
-This business is honorable, and by being energetic, will pay you well.
-It is our desire to appoint an agent in every county in all parts of the United States and Canada, granting to each the exclusive right to sell every bottle sold in the county.
-"Should you accept the agency for one or more counties, you shall have the exclusive right to sell every bottle sold in the county."
-Should you county, as long as you continue to act as our agent, and all orders which we may receive from your territory shall be turned over to your account.
+chergetic, will pay you well it is our desire to appears an agent in every egints in all parts of the United States and United States are under the earliest existing to each line exclusive right losses every bottle sold by the county.
+Should you accept the agency for one or more countries, you share the exclusive right to sell every bottle sold in your county, as long as you continue to act as our agent, and all orders which we may receive from your territory shall be numbed over to your account. over to your account.